 The additional revenue generated by the extra output from employing one more unit of a factor of production.
 In a competitive industry this equals the marginal value product, but with imperfect competition it is smaller, due to the implied price reduction.
 Determines factor prices in competitive factor markets.

-Further SuggestionsMarginal propensity
+Further SuggestionsMarginal propensity to consume

 Marginal propensity to import